cemenenkoff/ml-classification/README.md

 8. Open this repository (i.e. the `ml-classification` folder) as the current workspace folder with `Ctrl` + `K` `Ctrl` + `O`.

-9. Make sure the terminal path points to the `qsnake` folder, and if it doesn't, navigate there via `cd <path_to_ml_classification_folder>`.
+9. Make sure the terminal path points to the `ml-classification` folder, and if it doesn't, navigate there via `cd <path_to_ml_classification_folder>`.
 You can confirm you're in the right spot with quick `ls -la` command.

 10. From the terminal, run `pip install virtualenv` to install the `virtualenv` module.